anu-bdsi/workshop-intro-to-linux/week3&4_tutorial.md

 * Line 1 - Always begins with an '@' and then information about the read.
 * Line 2 - The actual DNA sequence.
 * Line 3 - Always begins with a '+' and sometimes the same information as Line 1.
-* Line 4 - Has a string of characters which represent the quality scores, must have same number os characters as line 2.
+* Line 4 - Has a string of characters which represent the quality scores, must have same number of characters as line 2.

 Here are the quality value characters in left-to-right increasing order of quality. ```!``` is the lowest quality and ```~``` is the highest.